kemtls/draft-celi-wiggers-tls-authkem/draft-celi-wiggers-tls-authkem.md

 KEMTLS uses the same key exchange messages as TLS 1.3 with this
 exceptions:

-- Usage of a new message `KEMCiphertext`.
+- Usage of a new message `KEMEncapsulation`.
 - The `CertificateVerify` message is not used.
 - Two extensions can be added to the `ClientHello` message: "cached_information" and "kem_ciphertext".